tylersfoot/Video-To-Noise-Converter/README.md

 ## Examples
 (todo)
 ## Installation/Usage
-- Download the (latest release)[https://github.com/tylersfoot/Video-To-Noise-Converter/releasees] and extract the zip file.
+- Download the [latest release](https://github.com/tylersfoot/Video-To-Noise-Converter/releases) and extract the zip file.
+- Install the required packages using `python3 pip install requirements.txt`
+- Make sure your video is an mp4.
+If not, you can easily convert it using [this site](https://cloudconvert.com).
+- Rename your input video to `input.mp4` and put it inside the `videos` folder.
+- Run `main.py`.
+Progress on the conversion will be shown in the console.
+- The converted video will be in the `videos` folder named `output.mp4`.